PrefectHQ/prefect/docs/cloud/upandrunning.md

 # Prefect Cloud: Up and Running

 In this guide, we will look at a minimal and quick way to get Prefect Cloud flow deployments up and running on your local machine.
-We will write a simple flow, build its Docker storage, deploy to Prefect Cloud, and orchestrate a run with the Local Agent.
+We will write a simple flow, build its Docker storage, deploy to Prefect Cloud, and orchestrate a run with the Docker Agent.
 No extra infrastructure required!

 ### Prerequisites

 In order to start using Prefect Cloud we need to set up our authentication.
 Head to the UI and retrieve a `USER` API token which we will use to log into Prefect Cloud.
-We are also going to want to generate a `RUNNER` token and save that in a secure place because we will use it later when creating our Local Agent.
+We are also going to want to generate a `RUNNER` token and save that in a secure place because we will use it later when creating our Docker Agent.

 For information on how to create a `RUNNER` token visit the [Tokens](concepts/tokens.html) page.